ouchitaikoproject/OuchiTaikoProject/README.md

 - **4 Velocity-Sensitive Zones:** Enhanced mechanical and electronic false-trigger isolation
 - **Custom Arcade Sensors:** Drum trigger sensors with custom-designed suspension mounting that precisely mimics Japanese arcade machines (a first time available to the Public)
-- **Adaptive Baseline Software Technology (ABSI):** Custom-designed, velocity-sensing triggers for automatic sensitivity adjustment (a first for any home arcade controller) as well as authentic scoring by the option of hitting Big Notes *harder* for full points
+- **Adaptive Baseline Software Technology (ABSI):** Custom-designed, velocity-sensing triggers for automatic sensitivity adjustment (a first for any home arcade controller) as well as authentic scoring by the option of hitting Big Notes *harder* for full points -
+- **Taiko-Tune™ Auto-Calibration System:** Revolutionary ***automatic ***drum calibration - the world's first automated threshold detection for Taiko controllers.
+Hit each pad until the progress bar reaches 100%, and the system analyzes your playing style and automatically sets optimal sensitivity levels - virtually eliminates all double hits and ghost notes.
+No manual tweaking, no guesswork - just perfect calibration in under 2 minutes per pad.
 - **Zero Coding or Programming Skills Required:** Simply Drag-and-drop my completed firmware for instant use and simple setup

 **🔧 Advanced Hardware & Connectivity**